 - Leigh Creek – drawing from a number of local bores, this plant treats a groundwater supply that is highly salty.

-- APY Lands and Yalata desalination plants – we operate desalination plants at Indulkana, Mimili, Kaltjiti (Fregon), Yunyarinyi (Kenmore Park) and Murputji in the far north of South Australia, and Yalata on the west coast.
-Many of these plants are now also solar powered, helping ensure reliabile and sustainable drinking water for everyone living in these communities.
+- APY Lands and Yalata desalination plants – we operate desalination plants at Indulkana, Mimili, Kaltjiti (Fregon), Yunyarinyi (Kenmore Park) and Murputja in the far north of South Australia, and Yalata on the far west coast.
+Many of these plants are also solar-powered, helping ensure reliable and sustainable drinking water for everyone living in these communities.

 Water Supply On

 - 18/06/2020 03:05 PM - We are attending to an incident in Arthurton with no interruption to the water supply.
 The safety of our crews and customers comes first, and we always aim to minimise inconvenience by restoring services as quickly as we can.
 Reference Number WO: 07505663.